lmcrean/Crocodile-Kingdom/README.md

      -  *the cards stay flipped over, allowing the player to see how many turns remain*
      -  *confetti appears when the player gets a match*
      -  *a positive "bell chime" plays*
+     -  the crocodile reacts with a happy face
   -  *if there's a mismatch...*
      -  *the cards flip back after a moment*
      -  *a buzz sound effect plays*
+     -  the crocodile reacts with a suprised face
   - *when the player wins...*
     - a well done message appears with a trophy icon
     - a celebratory sound effect plays